 Ceramics, Oxides, & Nitrides

-Oxides, nitrides, and other ceramics are typically wide bandgap materials regarded to as insulators.
-These materials, like sapphire (Al2O3) and gallium oxide (Ga2O3) contain various point and structural defects, as well as impurities.
-These defects and impurities provide a mechanism for the production of cathodoluminescence as free carriers generated by the electron beam recombine via the energy states inserted into the crystal's forbidden bandgap.
-By characterizing the radiative recombination of electron beam excited electron-hole pairs, cathodoluminescence can reveal the presence and type of defects or impurities present, as well as the material phase.
+Oxides, nitrides, and other ceramics are typically wide band gap materials regarded as insulators.
+These materials, like sapphire (Al2O3) and gallium oxide (Ga2O3), contain various point and structural defects and impurities.
+These defects and impurities provide a mechanism for the production of cathodoluminescence as free carriers generated by the electron beam recombine via the energy states inserted into the crystal's forbidden band gap.
+By characterizing the radiative recombination of electron beam excited electron-hole pairs, cathodoluminescence can reveal the presence and type of defects or impurities present and the material phase.

 Spectroscopic analysis of ultra-wide bandgap semiconductors